 Smiths News raised £205 for us by doing Stoptober.

-Westlecot Bowls Club also picked us as their local charity to raise money for.
-They raised £675 by running coffee mornings and a tombola.
+Westlecot Bowls Club picked us as their local charity and raised £675.

 Raising money for Swindon and North Wiltshire Deaf Children's Society couldn't be easier.
 Create a personalised fundraising page and share it with your friends and family..
 Just Giving do the rest..